 In 2003 he was one of the founding members of the National Coalition Against Bullying and became one of their national spokespersons.
 He currently chairs the NCAB Digital Literacy Sub-committee.
 He also served on the advisory committee for the Federal Government's Boys' Education Lighthouse School Programme.
 In 2006 he conducted Australia’s largest survey on internet bullying, with over 13,000 respondents and he designed and conducted a study with the AFL Players Association on depression in elite AFL players.
 He currently sits on the Federal Government’s internet safety Consultative Working Group.

 In 1985, he founded the world's first national teenage cancer patients support group, Canteen - The Australian Teenage Cancer Patient's Society.
-Michael has worked in private practice as a family therapist, child psychologist and clinical psychologist, as an academic, researcher and he spent four years working as a political lobbyist.
+Michael has worked in private practice as a child psychologist academic, researcher and he spent four years working as a political lobbyist.